josehu07/josehu07.github.io/index.md

 }
 ```

-Check out [the Hux kernel](https://github.com/josehu07/hux-kernel)!
-It is a weekend toy operating system kernel project built to be minimal and understandable.
+Say hello to [the Hux kernel](https://github.com/josehu07/hux-kernel)!
+It is a weekend operating system kernel project built to be minimal and understandable.
+I documented my development of Hux into a complete set of [GitHub Wiki pages](https://github.com/josehu07/hux-kernel/wiki) - please do check them out!

 ### Education